NavBernal/CCNA/Day 17 - VLANs (Part 2).md

 - The native VLAN is VLAN 1 by default on all trunk ports, however, this can be manually configured on each trunk port
 - It's important to remember that this has to be configured on each trunk port separately, it's not a global configuration on the switch
 - The switch doesn't add an 802.1Q tag to frames in the native VLAN
-- When a switch reveives an untagged frame on a trunk port, it assumes the frame belongs to the native VLAN
+- When a switch receives an untagged frame on a trunk port, it assumes the frame belongs to the native VLAN
 - **It's very important that the native VLAN matches!**
 - Switches will still forward traffic if there's a native VLAN mismatch, but problems may occur
 ### Native VLAN Example